-A. Purpose.
-The purpose of this Section is to promote and regulate the necessary support services that enhance the viability and productivity of the County's agricultural resources while protecting the public health, safety, and welfare.
+- A. Purpose.
+The purpose of this Section is to promote and regulate the necessary support services that enhance the viability and productivity of the County's agricultural resources while protecting the public health, safety, and welfare. - BA.

-- BA.
 Applicability.
 The standards set forth in this Section shall apply to agricultural support services, as defined in Article 8, where permittedallowed in the use matrices for the zones. - CB.
 Review by Agricultural Commission Required.
-An application for a Conditional Use Permit is required to construct or operate a commercial operation on agricultural or resource zoned land as an agricultural support service, the use shall be considered by the Agricultural Commission prior to a hearing before the review authority. - ĐC.
+An application for a Conditional Use Permit to construct or operate a commercial operation on agricultural or resource zoned land as an agricultural support service shall be considered by the Agricultural Commission prior to a hearing before the review authority.

+- DCB.
 Special Findings Required.
 In order to approve a Conditional Use Permit for agricultural support services, the review authority must make the following findings in addition to the findings required under Chapter 17.52.020: - 1.
-1. The establishment of the proposed support service to be provided will support and enhance the economic vitality of the agricultural industry that exists in the surrounding area based on the type of agricultural enterprises that exist in the area and the proposed support services to be provided; and . - 2.
-2. The proposed support service is unique to agricultural activities; The proposed support service will have no significant adverse effect on commercial agriculture production in the area; or

-3. 3.
-The establishment of such use will have no significant adverse effect on surrounding property and the permitted uses thereof.
+1. The establishment of the proposed support service to be provided will support and enhance the economic vitality of the agricultural industry that exists in the surrounding area based on the type of agricultural enterprises that exist in the area; and. - 2.
+2. The proposed support service is unique to agricultural activities; The proposed support service will have no significant adverse effect on commercial agriculture production in the area. - 3.
+3. The establishment of such use will have no significant adverse effect on surrounding property and the permitted uses thereof. - C. Uses Allowed By Right.
+Uses are allowed in the zone as reflected in the matrix in Table 17.21.020 for Agricultural, Rural and Resource Zones. - D. Uses Requiring an Administrative Permit.
+Uses allowed by Administrative Permit in compliance with Section 17.52.010: - 1.
+Shall have direct access to a County-maintained roadway or State Highway; - 2.
+Shall have no impact to traffic, noise or neighboring parcels. - E. Uses Requiring a Minor Use Permit.
+Uses allowed by a Minor Use Permit in compliance with Section 17.52.020: - 1.
+Shall have no direct access to a County-maintained roadway or State Highway; - 2.
+Shall have a less than significant impact to traffic, noise and neighboring parcels; - 3.
+Review by the Agricultural Commissioner.
+Where an application for a Minor Use Permit is required to construct or operate a commercial operation on agricultural or resource zoned land as an agricultural support service, the use shall be considered by the Agricultural Commissioner prior to a hearing before the review authority;. - F. Uses Requiring a Conditional Use Permit.
+Uses allowed with a Conditional Use Permit in compliance with Section 17.52.0202: - May have significant impacts to traffic, noise, neighoboring parcels and may result in a loss of productive agricultural land.

+2. Review by Agricultural Commission Required.
+Where an application for a Conditional Use Permit is required to construct or operate a commercial operation on agricultural or resource zoned land as an agricultural support service, the use shall be considered by the Agricultural Commission prior to a hearing before the review authority.